ai-solution-eng/frameworks/README.md

 ## Disclaimer

-This repository contains helm charts adapted to be deployed on HPE Private Ccloud AI offering.
+This repository contains helm charts adapted to be deployed on HPE Private Cloud AI offering.
 They are NOT MEANT for production but for demo purposes and are provided without any warranty.
 For them, the MIT license apply, which is reported below:
 ```
 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal